On compact trees with the coarse wedge topology: Basic notions on trees

 where $F$ is a finite set of immediate successors of $t$.
 In case ht$(t,T)$ is limit, a local base at $t$ is formed by sets of the form

-where $s<t$, ht$(s,T)$ is a successor and $F$ is a finite set of immediate successor of $t$.\\ Since we are interested in compact spaces, we recall that, by \cite[Corollary 3.5]{Nyikos2}, a tree $T $ is compact Hausdorff in the coarse wedge topology if and only if $T$ is chain complete and has finitely many minimal elements.
+where $s<t$, ht$(s,T)$ is a successor and $F$ is a finite set of immediate successor of $t$.
+We refer to \cite{Todo3} and \cite{Nyikos2} for further information.\\ Since we are interested in compact spaces, we recall that, by \cite[Corollary 3.5]{Nyikos2}, a tree $T $ is compact Hausdorff in the coarse wedge topology if and only if $T$ is chain complete and has finitely many minimal elements.
 For this reason, from now on we will consider only chain complete trees with a unique minimal element.
 In these settings the operation $t\wedge s=\max(\hat{t}\cap\hat{s})$ is well-defined for every $s,t\in T$.\\ Given a subset $S$ of a tree $T$, there are two natural topologies on $S$: the subspace topology and the coarse wedge topology generated by the inherited order.
-We are going to prove that these topologies sometimes coincide.
+We shall prove that these topologies sometimes coincide.

 \begin{lem} Let $S$ be closed subset of a tree $T$.
 Suppose that $S$ is closed under $\wedge$ (i.e. if $s,t\in S$, then $s\wedge t\in S$).
-Then the subspace topology is equivalent to the coarse wedge topology on $S$. \end{lem}
+Then the subspace topology coincides with the coarse wedge topology on $S$. \end{lem}